Codecademy/docs/content/java/concepts/operators/operators.md

 ---
-Title: 'Operators'
+Title: "Operators"
-Description: 'Operators are used to perform various operations on variables and values of various data types.'
+Description: "Operators are used to perform various operations on variables and values of various data types."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Operators'
+  - "Operators"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Operators are used to perform various operations on variables and values of various data types.